ahuh/docker-torrent-factory/README.md

 # Copy a database on Kodi MariaDB container (DTF services must be running): for backup/restore operations
 $ ./kodi-copy-db.sh SOURCE_DB DEST_DB
 ```

+## 6) Additional configuration

+After the DTF is launched, you may connect to each Web UI to finalize the configuration of each component.

+Follow configuration tips from the `docker-compose.yml` file (see comment at the beginning of each component configuration in YAML).